Potential Delays due to COVID-19

 - Is the information you want already available, for example, on RDaSH’s website?
 Click here to access information that has been released in response to previous requests

-- Is the information you want your own personal data, such as your medical records or notes?
+- Is the information you want your own personal data, e.g. medical records?
 If so, you should make a subject access request under the Data Protection Act

 To make a request for information or contact us for advice and assistance before making a request:

-- Email firstname.lastname@example.org or write to the Information Governance Officer, Woodfield House, Tickhill Road Site, Weston Road, Doncaster DN4 8QN
+- Email firstname.lastname@example.org or write to Information Governance, Woodfield House, Tickhill Road Site, Weston Road, Doncaster DN4 8QN

 - Give your real name and an email or postal address that we should reply to